seblammers/sebastianlammers.com/src/routes/posts/dataviz-reading/+page.md

 - good overview of basic principles of web design
 - not strictly related to dataviz, but rather web development in general
 - requires the reader to know HTML, CSS, and JavaScript basics
-- still useful if want to built interactive dataviz on the web and are looking to craft more than just the bare charts
+- still useful if you want to built interactive dataviz on the web and are looking to craft more than just the bare charts
 - see the book on [the publisher's website](https://www.manning.com/books/design-for-developers)

 ### Hands-on Data Visualization (Jack Dougherty & Ilya Ilyankou)